Easy Ayurveda Video Classes

 Scientists have identified its anti-ulcerative property due to karanjin, isolated from karanja seeds.

-The karanja seed oil contains good amount of omega 9 fatty acids that quickly absorbs through the skin, making it a noteworthy remedy for dry skin.
+The karanja seed oil contains a good amount of omega 9 fatty acids that quickly absorbs through the skin, making it a noteworthy remedy for dry skin.

 Classical categorization